xunilrj/sandbox/sources/haskellcpp/readme.md

     static_assert(sizeof(int)==4, "Not ok!");

-will test if int, is in this particular machine int is 4 bytes long. hum...
+will test if int, is in this particular machine is 4 bytes long. hum...
 OK...
+Continuing...
+We know that decltype returns the type of expressions, so...

-    so decltype(1) returns int
+    decltype(1) returns int
     decltype(1.0f) returns float

 so I can rewrite the assert as